gabrielmatteojones/apex/_posts/2024-07-05-Analysis-of-Duplicates-North-Carolina-Voting-Registration-data.md

 ## Technical Analysis Overview

 ### 0. Data

-The data for this analysis originated from the North Carolina Voter Registration Database, a publicly available dataset accessible through the North Carolina State Board of Elections website: https://www.ncsbe.gov/results-data/voter-registration-data
+The data for this analysis originated from the North Carolina Voter Registration Database, available at [North Carolina State Board of Elections](https://www.ncsbe.gov/results-data/voter-registration-data).
 The total amount of active records analysed was **6,455,829**.

 ### 1. Types of Duplicates